cimd/vue-eloquent-docs/docs/vue/collection.md

 # Collection

-While the `Model` class provides an eloquent way to manage a single Model, the `Collection` class provides way of managing a collection (array) of models.
+While the `Model` class provides an eloquent way to manage a **single Model**, the `Collection` class provides way of managing a **collection (array) of models**.

+That is a difference from the *Laravel way* because on the front end you would typically have different components for handling a single `Model` or a `Collection` of models.

 ## Create a Collection Class
 Create a `PostCollection` class that extends the default `Collection` class.
 Note we're using the `PostApi`